photosgesp/hello-world/README.md

 Hello:

-I am Edd, and I am from Spain, but i'm based in Germany
+I am Edd from Spain, but i'm based in Germany